All About CatsAll About CatsAll About Cats

 History

-The longhaired Himalayan is very similar to the Persian, with a large, short and heavy body.
-They developed as a result of cross between Persians and Siamese to combine the Siamese point coloring with Persian type.
-The CFA and the ACFA recognized the breed in 1957 under the name Himalayan, named for the color pattern found in other animals, such as the Himalayan rabbit.
-By 1961 all major U.S. cat associations recognized the Himalayan.
-In 1984 the CFA united the Himalayan and the Persian breeds, arguing that the body type was the same for both breeds.
+The Himalayan is a breed of long-haired cat resembling the Persian, except for its blue eyes and point coloration, the resultant of the crossing of the Persian with the Siamese.
+In Europe, these cats are known as colorpoint Persians.
+The CFA and the ACFA recognized the breed in 1957 under the name Himalayan, named for the color pattern found in other animals, such as the Himalayan Rabbit.
+By the year 1961, all major U.S. cat associations recognized the Himalayan.
+In 1984, the CFA united the Himalayan and the Persian breeds, arguing that the body type was the same for both breeds.

 Appearance